-As the Umbrella integration spans several areas of your Active Directory (AD) configuration, it can be helpful to understand the flow of communication between each of the operational components.
-This can assist in troubleshooting and in ensuring that your environment is properly configured pre-deployment.
+The Umbrella integration spans several areas of your Active Directory (AD) configuration.
+We recommend that you understand the flow of communication between each of the operational components.
+This can assist in troubleshooting and in ensuring that your environment is properly configured before you deploy.

-The connector will first attempt to communicate to the domain controller over LDAPS and if unsuccessful, it will fall back to communicating over LDAP using Kerberos or NTLM, in that order.
+The connector first attempts to communicate to the domain controller over LDAPS and if unsuccessful, it falls back to communicating over LDAP using Kerberos or NTLM, in that order.

 The connector sends the AD data every 5-7 minutes if there are changes, using an HTTPS connection on port 443 TCP.
 It can take an hour or longer for changes to reflect on the Umbrella dashboard though.

 The connector stores this data locally as well in

 .ldif files contained within C:\Program Files\OpenDNS\OpenDNS Connector\ADSync.
 To find out exactly what is being synchronized to Umbrella, you can look at these files.
 At install time, you have the option to turn off the local storage of